FRC2706/KnowledgeBase/readme.md

 # Welcome to the Team 2706 Merge Robotics Knowledge Base!

-Click on the Wiki link above to access the Wiki
+Click on the [Wiki link](https://github.com/FRC2706/KnowledgeBase/wiki) to access the Knowledge Base wiki.